The Story

 Maki no Oto Kanazawa differs from its rural cousin, Maki no Oto Toyama, with its old-style traditional urban vibe, which neatly matches the atmosphere of the surrounding district.
 The building has won an award from the city of Kanazawa for architecture and design that enhanced the beauty and authenticity of the famous old town.
 Some of the older locals said that seeing it took them back to an earlier time.

-ROOM Modern Japanese Room NISHI Maki no Oto Kanazawa’s rooms are simple and comfortable, with clean lines accented by beautiful paintings and fine pottery.
-Both boast enormous windows and balconies looking out onto the ryokan’s garden, with pretty greenery above and below.
-The balconies each have their own garden as well, along with tables and chairs.
-The in-room amenities are premium, the high-end Lixil toilets stand to attention when you approach, and coffee and tea makers are ready to serve you in the kitchenettes.
+ROOM Modern Japanese Room NISHI Auberge Maki no Oto Kanazawa has a total of four guestrooms.
+This inn is for entertaining a small number of guests, with two rooms in the main building and two rooms in the annex building across the street.
+NISHI is located on the second floor of the main building.
+Maki no Oto Kanazawa’s rooms are simple and comfortable, with clean lines accented by beautiful glassware.
+It boasts enormous windows and balconies looking out onto the ryokan’s garden, with pretty greenery above and below.
+The balconies have their own garden as well, along with tables and chairs.
+The in-room amenities are original, using high-quality Japanese plant extracts, the high-end Lixil toilets stand to attention when you approach, and coffee and tea makers are ready to serve you in the kitchenettes.
+This room is decorated in a modern Japanese style, with semi-double-sized beds in a separate bedroom dividable with shoji sliding doors.
+The living room is tatami-floored and equipped with reclining chairs, foldable chairs, and a sound system.
+The big bathtub comes with a restful view of the balcony and the garden below.
+This 50-square-meter room accommodates 2 to 3 guests.
+(The third guest is required to sleep in a futon)

 FACILITIES &